Bob Sullivan, author and investigative journalist

 Contact Bob via e-mail — Bob at BobSullivan dot net.

 BOB SULLIVAN is a veteran journalist and the author of five books, including New York Times Best-Sellers, Gotcha Capitalism and Stop Getting Ripped Off!
 He has won the Society of Professional Journalists Public Service Award, a Peabody award, and the Consumer Federation of America Betty Furness Consumer Media Service Award.
 He spent nearly two decades working at MSNBC.com and NBC News, and he still appears on TODAY, NBC Nightly News, and CNBC.
 He’s now a syndicated columnist and frequent TV guest.
-He is also co-host of the podcast / audio documentary “Breach“, which examines history’s biggest hacking stories, and co-host of the weekly podcast “So, Bob,” which tackles stories about the unintended consequences of technology.
+He is also host of AARP’s The Perfect Scam podcast, co-host of the podcast / audio documentary “Breach“, which examines history’s biggest hacking stories, and co-host of the podcast “So, Bob,” which tackles stories about the unintended consequences of technology.

 His newest book, The Barstool MBA: Why Running a Bar Beats Running to Business School, was published in July 2019.